-The department has eight teaching classrooms, all equipped with interactive whiteboards.
+The department has ten teaching classrooms, all equipped with interactive whiteboards.
 All pupils have an individual login for Mathswatch and Hegarty Maths website.
 These websites offers support and extra resources to assist your child in accessing the maths curriculum.

 There are opportunities throughout the year to be involved in national competitions held by the UKMT and individual teachers also run revision sessions for pupils in year 11.

 YEAR 7 CURRICULUM OVERVIEW